wonyongpark89/wonyongpark89.github.io.legacy/_pages/publications.md

 ## Journal articles

-- Park, W. (in press).
-STEM education for transformative hazard literacy: from technological fixes to slow learning.
-Journal of Hazard Literacy.

 - Millar, V., Park, W., & Dillon, J. (in press).
 [The science curriculum: Issues, tensions and future prospects](https://doi.org/10.1080/09500693.2025.2504644).
 International Journal of Science Education.

 - Park, W., Grace, M. Hutton, C. W., & Knowles, S. G. (in press).
 [Science education in an age of unnatural disasters: An introduction to the special issue](https://doi.org/10.1007/s11191-025-00652-1).
 Science & Education.

 - Park, W., Shaby, N., & Newman, R. (in press). ["We often forget it was a disaster": Cross-curricular teacher collaboration to develop a curriculum unit on the Titanic disaster](https://doi.org/10.1007/s11191-024-00540-0).
 Science & Education.

+- Park, W. (2025).
+[STEM education for transformative hazard literacy: from technological fixes to slow learning](https://doi.org/10.63737/jhl.25.0014).
+Journal of Hazard Literacy, 1(1), e3.

 - Park, W., Lim, I., & Song, J. (2024).
 [Exploring the intersection of disasters and science education with preservice science teachers through a disaster case study](https://doi.org/10.1007/s11422-024-10225-3).
 Cultural Studies of Science Education, 19(4), 593-622.